 Be ready with your binoculars.
 Monte Vista Walking Trail is hardly to be missed for bird enthusiasts.
 It’s the perfect place to get a sight of the 23,000- 27,000 Greater Sandhill Cranes that migrate from Arizona, New Mexico, and areas near the Mexican border during spring and fall through San Luis Valley.

 The trail sits perfectly on Monte Vista National Wildlife Refuge, one of the three wildlife refuges that provide habitat for 200 bird species and other wildlife.

-Hiking trail in Monte Vista
+NRT Hiking Trail in Monte Vista, CO

 Designated as a National Recreation Trail on 2007, this greenway type trail is a common favorite for bird and wildlife watching and photography, hiking, family outing, and even school field trips.

 Monte Vista Walking National Recreation Trail or the Nature Trail is only 0.5 miles long, a well-maintained short side trail off the 2.5 miles Auto Tour route.
 Together they serve as the finest course to access the Monte Vista National Wildlife Refuge.

 The Nature Trail begins just a hundred yards from the Auto Tour trailhead in the Monte Vista National Wildlife Refuge Visitor Center.
 For this summary, let’s follow the Auto Tour waypoints and highlight the Nature Trail.

 As stated, the trail begins at the Visitor Center and parking area.
 From the trailhead, follow the dirt road heading east.
 Just a few hundred meters on the right is a side trail, turn right to follow Monte Vista Walking National Recreation Trail.
 It’s basically just a singletrack loop trail with informational signs about the wildlife in the area.
 You can easily complete the trail in about 6-10 minutes.